jackdewinter/application_properties/newdocs/src/user-guide.md

 when needed:

-- change the key and the default value for the `get_string_property` to see what effect that has on the returning value `property_value`
+- change the key and the default value for the `get_string_property` to see what effect that has on the returned value `property_value`
 - remove the `handle_error_fn` parameter passed into the `process` function to see what the default behavior is